arangodb/docs/3.5/data-modeling-views-view-methods.md

 `view.properties()`

-Returns the properties of the *view*.
+Returns the properties of the View.
 The format of the result is specific to each of the supported [View Types](data-modeling-views.html).

 **Examples**

-Get view properties:
+Get View properties:

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline viewGetProperties